Next Generation Leaders of Color Program

 IMPACT and RESULTS

-Results from the evaluation of NGLC graduates reported a higher degree of confidence, financial literacy, multicultural awareness, and strengthened supervisory and leadership skills.
-Click here to download the Key Evaluation Findings Report prepared by jdcPartnerships.
+NGLC graduates report a higher degree of confidence, financial literacy, multicultural awareness, and strengthened supervisory and leadership skills.

 “I didn’t realize I could be a financial leader.
 I am able to go back to my organization and ask better questions, get better budgets, do better monitoring.
 It made a big difference for them and for me.”